Creating a Configuration File

 }

 This would specify a default configuration.
 But, this is not frequently useful.
 Let’s change the branch predictor that ChampSim uses.
-Legal values for the branch_predictor key are directory names under the branch/ directory, or valid paths.
-The same is true for specifying BTBs in the core and both prefetchers and replacement policies in the cache.:
+Legal values for the branch_predictor key are registered model names.
+By convention, these match the directory names under the branch/ directory (e.g. "hashed_perceptron", "bimodal", "perceptron").
+The same convention applies for BTBs (under btb/), prefetchers (under prefetcher/), and replacement policies (under replacement/).:

 {